azizgharbi/rest-api-with-auth/README.md

 #### Nice to have

-- Database client
+- Database client.
-- docker container
+- docker container.
-- Validation and logging (work in progress)
+- Validation and logging (work in progress).
-- cdk to deploy for aws
+- cdk to deploy for aws.

 #### Development